How Artificial Intelligence is Changing Healthcare Right Now

 For most people, AI could sound pretty scary, something out of science fiction movies.
 Frankly, its goal is quite opposite.
 And AI is already helping medical professionals find different clues that will answer humanity’s most curious questions.

 The best thing about AI is that you don’t need to develop a new medication.
 Just by optimizing of existing products there is a way to improve healthcare.
-There are already systems that apply best clinical practices to the existing on-the-ground scenarios and adapt them based on the patient's data.
+There are already systems that apply the best clinical practices to the existing on-the-ground scenarios and adapt them based on the patient’s data.